cbuteau/param-signatures/README.md

 Although javascript is dynamic and always being optimized the final product is machine instructions and thus I prefer a limit of tests to perform work and would rather match against an integer versus a string.
 Hopefully it will result in faster code which this is supposed to be a simple functionality.

 When I originally set out to perform this work I tried to use the [instanceof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) operator because it was so simple and fast.
 I found it to be unreliable since everything matched as Object to begin with.
-Based on articles I read and some experiments
+Based on articles I read and some experiments I found that [duck typing](https://en.wikipedia.org/wiki/Duck_typing) was not just the most reliable method but the most efficient as well.

+I also like to keep in mind the actual machine operations when code runs which is why a type is resolved to a type code versus a string so it can optimize to an integer and do int [tests](http://stackoverflow.com/questions/12665289/cmp-je-jg-how-they-work-in-assembly) to determine the type.

 ## Who uses this?

 Right now nobody.
 If you stumble on this and find a production worthy usage send me a URL and I will include it in this section.

 ## Future Plans

+I would like to get this functional for not just [Node](https://nodejs.org/) but browsers as well.

 I hope to get builds and unit tests running in the future but I have no plans for [minification][1]